banklab/banklab.github.io/index.md

 ---

-**10.03.2025:** We are hosting Lucy Lansch-Justen, former lab member and PhD student in the [Alexander group](https://biology.ed.ac.uk/alexander) at the Institute of Ecology and Evolution, University of Edinburgh, UK, as an invited speaker for our lab meeting.

 ---

+**26.03.2025:** We are hosting [Piyanun Harnpicharnchai](https://www.researchgate.net/profile/Piyanun-Harnpicharnchai), Researcher at the National Science and Technology Development Agency, Thailand, for a [BTE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_behavioral_theoretical_and_evolutionary_biology/index_eng.html) titled "Fungal communities useful for assessment of river biodiversity and water quality".

+---

+**25.03.2025:** We are hosting [Pleuni Pennings](https://pleunipennings.wordpress.com/), Professor in the department of Biology, San Francisco State University, USA, for an [IEE seminar](https://www.iee.unibe.ch/studies/lecture_series_in_ecology_and_evolution/index_eng.html) titled "Why are not all E coli resistant to antibiotics?".

+---

 ### Past events

+---

+**10.03.2025:** We are hosting Lucy Lansch-Justen, former lab member and PhD student in the [Alexander group](https://biology.ed.ac.uk/alexander) at the Institute of Ecology and Evolution, University of Edinburgh, UK, as an invited speaker for our lab meeting.

 ---